Tidal triggers and the predictability of solar activity: Introduction

 In view of this phase stability, and the time lag of approximately 1.7 years between the solar storm of 2024 May 10 and the strong X-class flare of 2026 February 1, it is tempting to take a closer look into the potential predictability of space weather events\footnote{When asked by spaceweather.com about the potential impact of the upcoming Venus-Earth-Jupiter alignment on solar activity, one of us (F.S.) made on 2026 January 7 the following prediction: ``If the alignment excites magneto-Rossby waves as our model predicts, we might expect a higher probability of strong solar activity 40 to 60 days from now'' (https://spaceweather.com/archive.php?view=1\&day=07\&month=01\&year=2026).
 Unfortunately, due to a bug in the underlying code, this estimate was off by one month and should have read ``10 to 30 days from now'', which would have included the 2026 February 1 event.
 Further details on that issue will be discussed below.}.
 This is precisely the subject matter of the present paper.
 It goes beyond our previous work \citep{Stefani2025} in two respects.
 Firstly, in addition to the 72 GLE events, we will analyze a series of 37 S-class events for which we will also find phase stability with a dominant period that is very close to that of the GLE events.

-Secondly, we will compute the correlations of a merger of GLE and S-flare data not only with a single cosine function, but also with the actual beat signal resulting from the superposition of the three underlying tidal triggers.
-We will see that a significant portion of the events correspond with the peaks of that beat signal.
+Secondly, we will compute the correlations of a merger of GLE and S-flare data not only with a single cosine function, but also with the actual beat signal resulting from the superposition of the three planetary tidal triggers.
+We will see that a significant portion of the events occur very close to the peaks of that beat signal.
 This particularly applies to the solar events of 2024 May 10 and 2026 February 1.

-While these results support the validity for the validity of a close link between tidally triggered magneto-Rossby waves and increased solar activity, we will also demonstrate that the Carrington event of 1859 September 1 does not fit into the picture.

 The paper will close with some conclusions and an outlook on further work.